Skip to content

 What does liability insurance for DIY venues typically cost?

 Usually $200 to $500 per day.
 Before purchasing, check if your homeowner’s insurance covers special events or if your credit card offers event insurance benefits.
-Many vendors carry insurance that may cover your event, so ask about this first.
+Many vendors carry insurance that may cover your event.
+Always ask venues about insurance requirements upfront.

 How do food and drink minimums work?

-Minimums require you to spend a set amount on catering or bar service.
-If your guest count will not naturally reach this amount, you will pay the minimum anyway.
+Minimums require you to spend a set amount on catering or bar service regardless of your actual consumption.
+If your guest count does not naturally reach this amount, you pay the minimum anyway.
 Always calculate the per-person cost based on these minimums, not only the menu prices.

 Can I really negotiate with established venues?